 In addition to the university requirement for measles\rubella, nursing graduate students are required to have a photocopy of immunizations on file with the graduate advisor before the first clinical course.
-These immunizations are: Hepatitis B virus (HBV) or documented history of Hepatitis infection or antibody positive titer and a tetanus booster within the past 5 years.
-Students are also required to have a negative PPD skin test result or a negative chest x-ray, when reactive to TB skin testing for any semester that they are enrolled in clinical courses as defined above.
-All students must submit a physical examination form to the Department of Nursing office prior to taking clinical courses.
+These immunizations are: Hepatitis B virus (HBV) or documented history of Hepatitis infection or antibody positive titer and a tetanus booster within the past 10 years.
+TB testing: PPD skin test or T-SPOT is required upon admission.
+A chest x-ray is required if PPD or T-SPOT is positive.
+Additional screening and/or testing may be required dependent upon clinical guidelines.
 Annual influenza immunizations are required by many sites.

 Students must adhere to the policies of the assigned clinical site in regards to the requirement of the influenza vaccination.
+(See appendix I for COVID statement)